zama-ai/concrete-ml/use_case_examples/tfhers_interoperability/README.md

 - Training the decesion tree model on  clear data
 - Compile the model to an FHE circuit using the TFHE-rs ciphertext format
-- Deploy the model using CML APIs, to know more about it please refer: [Client-Server Guide](../../docs/guides/client_server.md) and the [Client-Server Notebook](../../docs/advanced_examples/ClientServer.ipynb)
+- Deploy the model using Concrete ML APIs, to know more about it please refer: [Client-Server Guide](../../docs/guides/client_server.md) and the [Client-Server Notebook](../../docs/advanced_examples/ClientServer.ipynb)

 **On the Client Side**: